Innerbloom: Reception

 Sosefina Fuamoli from the AU Review labelled the song "a surefire hit", saying the song conjures a "blissful electronic atmosphere".

 In a review of Bloom, Marcus Teague from the Guardian called the song the album's "high-water mark", writing that it's "a near-ten minute swim through woozy synths unspooling towards a perfectly weighted anthem of the interior."

 At the 2017 Electronic Music Awards, the "Sasha remix" won "Record of the Year".

 Legacy

 "Innerbloom" has had "a long-lasting impact on Australia's music culture" and is "indisputably" known as Rüfüs Du Sol's "magnum opus".

-The song was voted 16 in the Triple J Hottest 100 of Australian Songs.
+The song was voted number 16 in the Triple J Hottest 100 of Australian Songs.

 Music video

 The music video was directed by Katzki and released on 26 October 2016.
 AAA Backstage called the video "mesmerising," and said, "The "Innerbloom" video is composed entirely of artistic microscope footage of different coloured paints being swirled together in soothing patterns.
 Resembling dreamy distant landscapes and far away galaxies, the visual effects paired with Innerbloom's sonic soundscape is uplifting, inspiring, and kind of therapeutic."